Avraam Russo: Early years

 Avraam was born in the Syrian city of Aleppo to an Armenian family with three brothers.
-One of his brothers Name was Jaen Ipdzian.
-His father was from the city of Ayntab (nowadays Gaziantep) in Cilicia, (Çukurova in modern-day Turkey) and his mother is from Dikranagerd (now known as Diyarbakır).
+One of his brothers is Jean Ipjian.
+His father was from the city of Gaziantep in Turkey and his mother is from Diyarbakır.

 Avraam lost his father at an early age and his mother had to serve other households for the survival of the family.
 His singing talent was discovered while he was performing Armenian liturgical songs during his monastic studies in Aleppo.
 He also studied in an Armenian Orthodox seminary in Bikfaya, Lebanon for a couple of years.
 After leaving the studies, he was quickly involved in several amateur bands, making part-time appearances in Arab venues and outdoor restaurants (such as "Ramaya", "Aleppo Family Swimming Pool", "Somar", Orouba Club, etc.) and in hotels like "Al Amir" in Aleppo.
 During these years he was affectionately known as Apig or Apo, derivatives of his birthname Abraham.

 In 1993 he went to Cyprus and worked in night clubs for two years earning meagre salaries.
 But his presence in Cyprus proved important for his future career, as he got the attention of a Russian Azerbaijan-Jewish tycoon Telman Ismailov (originally from Baku, Azerbaijan SSR and now Vice President of the Euro-Asian Jewish Congress) who, during one of his business trips to Cyprus, attended Avraam's performance and liked his work very much.
-Being owner of big retail businesses and entertainment outlets including "Prague Restaurant" and a well connected entrepreneur, he invited Avraam to take part in multilingual performances in Russia taking the Russian name Avraam Russo.
+Being owner of big retail businesses and entertainment outlets including "Prague Restaurant" and a well connected entrepreneur, he invited Avraam to take part in multilingual performances in Russia taking the name Avraam Russo.

 Russian career

 Avraam's first trip to Moscow in 1995 landed him fame in a relatively short time.
 With the help of a girlfriend, he quickly learned the Russian language and prepared a repertoire in many languages, exactly the way he used to do in Syria and Cyprus with Middle Eastern and European influences.
 His command of European languages was also impressive.
 There was always a kind of mystery about his origin and he was subject of many speculations as to his origins.
 But despite pressure from his Syrian compatriots, he himself did not explicitly refer to his ethnic background, due to an informal agreement he made with his management team even before receiving wide recognition.

-In 2006 he suffered an assassination attempt in Russia and was severely injured.
-He recovered and moved to New York City.
+In 2006 he suffered an assassination attempt in Russia.
+On August 19, 20 meters from the Russo's house, unknown persons shot at his car with a Kalashnikov rifle.
+Abraham barely managed to leave the scene.
+The singer received severe injuries and lost 3.5 liters of blood.
+During the surgical operation, the question of amputation of the leg arose, but the doctors managed to close the vein and save the leg.
+The foreword was never revealed.
+Russo recovered and moved to New York City.